-Pursuant to the provisions of the previous sections, given the existence of a new vacancy in the Board of Directors, the selection procedure to occupy said vacancy to be started by the Appointments and Remunerations Commission will consider compliance with the diversity principle, notwithstanding all other requirements regarding competence, experience, availability, personal conditions of free and independent judgment for a proper performance of the duties assigned to Board members of the Company, also taking into account the needs and the composition of the Board of Directors as a whole and not only the individual suitability of each member as well as the usefulness of providing a certain stability to the Board of Directors to ensure proper fulfillment of its duties in the medium term.
+Pursuant to the provisions of the previous sections, given the existence of a new vacancy in the Board of Directors, the selection procedure to occupy said vacancy to be started by the Appointments and Remunerations Commission will consider compliance with the diversity principle, notwithstanding all other requirements regarding competence, experience, availability, personal conditions of free and independent judgment for a proper performance of the duties assigned to Board members of the Company, also taking into account the needs and the composition of the Board of Directors of the Company, taking into account as well the needs and composition of the Board of Directors as a whole and not only the individual suitability of each member as well as the usefulness of providing a certain stability to the Board of Directors to ensure proper fulfillment of its duties in the medium term.

-Likewise, the Company has focused on the search for executives when updating its organization chart.
-In this regard, the Company has made appointments of female directors during the 2022 financial year in positions that, although they do not meet all the requirements established by the applicable regulations to be considered senior managers, are in a step immediately below this, something that increases their possibilities of being considered senior managers in the future, all in accordance with the provisions of section V of Board of Directors Diversity and Director Selection Policy of Técnicas Reunidas, S.A, which establishes that "with the aim of promoting gender diversity, the Company shall endeavour to establish measures that encourage the Company to have a significant number of senior female directors, without the essential criteria of merit and ability that must govern all personnel selection processes in the Company and its Group".
+Likewise, the Company has focused on the search for female executives when updating its organizational chart.
+To this end, the Company has made appointments of female executives during fiscal year 2023 in positions which do not meet all the requirements established by the applicable regulations to be considered as senior executives but are nonetheless immediately below this position, which increases their possibilities of being considered senior executives in the future.
+All of the foregoing is pursuant to the provisions of Section V of the Técnicas Reunidas, S.A.
+Board of Directors Director Selection and Diversity Policy, which sets forth that "in order to promote gender diversity, the Company shall endeavor to establish measures that encourage the inclusion in the Company of a significant number of female senior managers, notwithstanding the fundamental criteria of merit and ability that must govern all selection processes for employees of the Company and its Group".

-C.1.7 Explain the findings of the Appointments Commission on verification of compliance with the policy aimed at favoring an appropriate composition of the Board of Directors.
+C.1.7 Explain the findings of the Appointment Commission on verification of compliance with the policy aimed at favoring an appropriate composition of the Board of Directors.

-The Company's Appointments and Remuneration Committee has concluded that the Board of Directors Diversity and Director Selection Policy of Técnicas Reunidas, S.A. has worked satisfactorily, as it has allowed an increase in gender diversity (the percentage of female directors has increased from 14.29 % to 25 % in fiscal year 2022) and decreasing the average age of the Board of Directors during the most recent selection of directors during fiscal year 2022.
-On the last occasion in which the Company had to initiate a selection procedure for Board Members, during fiscal year 2022, the procedure concluded by incorporating a profile, that of Ms. Silvia Iranzo Gutiérrez, that turned out to be ideal for the vacancy to be covered and the composition of the governing bodies of the Company at the time.
+The Company's Appointments and Remunerations Commission has concluded that the Técnicas Reunidas, S.A.
+Board of Directors Director Selection and Diversity Policy has had positive results since it has allowed an increase in gender diversity (increasing the percentage of female directors from 25% to 33.33% in fiscal year 2023) and a decrease in the average age of the Board of Directors during the latest director selection procedure.
+Furthermore, Director Ms. Silvia Iranzo Gutiérrez joined the Board in fiscal year 2022 as her background was considered appropriate based on the vacancy to be covered and the composition of the Company's governing bodies at the time.

-C.1.8 Explain, if applicable, the reasons for the appointment of proprietary directors at the request of shareholders, whose shareholding interest is less than 3% of the capital share:
+C.1.8 Explain, if applicable, the reasons for the appointment of proprietary directors at the request of shareholders whose shareholding interest is less than 3% of the share capital: